AsyaILIEVA/AsyaILIEVA/README.md

 ## Hi there 👋 I'm Asya

-Petroleum Geologist transitioning into Software Development.

-I build ASP.NET Core applications and data-driven tools, combining geological domain knowledge with software engineering.
+I'm a Petroleum Geologist transitioning into software development with a focus on C# and ASP.NET Core.
+I build data-driven applications that combine domain expertise with modern software engineering practices.
+My current work includes web applications, database design, and analytics tools, with a particular interest in solutions for the energy industry.

+I am committed to continuous learning and improving my skills in software design, clean code, and application architecture.
+I enjoy solving complex problems and building maintainable, well-structured solutions.

+My goal is to bridge the gap between domain knowledge and technology by creating software that transforms complex data into meaningful insights.

 ### Current Projects